rosiefaulkner/dog-groomer-android-mobile-app/README.md

-# GroomerApp
+# BowWow Dog Groomers App

-GroomerApp is an Android application designed to assist users in calculating and placing orders for pet grooming services.
+BowWow Dog Groomers App is an Android application designed to assist users in calculating and placing orders for pet grooming services.
 With a user-friendly interface, the app allows users to input their pet's weight, select additional grooming services, and receive a dynamically calculated total price.
 Key features include input validation, debounced input handling for smooth performance, and visual cues for enhanced usability.